 All foreigners working in Azerbaijan are required to have a valid work permit, which is usually arranged through an employer.

-Construction in Azerbaijan is also booming.
-Infrastructure development projects and increased demand for housing have seen increased opportunities in the construction industry.
+Infrastructure development projects and increased demand for housing have seen more and more opportunities in the construction industry.
 Baku, the country’s capital city, continues to impress with contemporary architecture and modern public transport systems thanks to these job opportunities.

 Finding a job in Azerbaijan

-The most popular way for expats to find work in Azerbaijan is online.
-There are numerous job portals where companies advertise in both English and Azerbaijani.
-Alternately, there are a number of recruitment companies that specialise in the oil and gas sector, while large corporate enterprises may have direct steady recruitment drives for projects in Azerbaijan.
+Alternatively, prospective expats often go through recruitment companies, such as those that specialise in the oil and gas sector, while large corporate enterprises may have direct steady recruitment drives for projects in Azerbaijan.

-The capital, Baku, is the centre of commerce and where most expats working in Azerbaijan are based.
 Communication will likely be the biggest challenge facing expats in Azerbaijan.
 Language barriers are a common element of culture shock for an expat in the workplace.
-Although some Azerbaijanis may understand and speak English, particularly in the oil and gas sector, Azeri and Russian are the most common languages of business and expats would do well to learn at least a few key phrases in one or both of these languages.
+Although some Azerbaijanis may understand and speak English, particularly in the oil and gas sector, Azeri and Russian are two of the most common business languages.
+It's well worth it for expats to learn at least a few key phrases in one or both of these languages.

 The work culture in Azerbaijan values communication and building relationships.
 Azerbaijani people are known for their friendliness.
 This extends to business settings where building rapport and developing mutual trust is important when doing business and starting meetings.

 Islam is the predominant religion in Azerbaijan, however, the society is largely secular, and it follows that the workplace is too.
 Business dress is smart, similar to Western nations, and expats are also advised to dress according to the weather, which can get extreme in both winter and summer.